 The concern is always that guidelines are created by GOBSAT (Good Old Boys Sitting Around a Table) rather than experts in the subject matter.

-It’s the Grading of Recommendations Assessment, Development and Evaluation method.
+This is the Grading of Recommendations, Assessment, Development and Evaluation approach.
 Evidence is rated in terms of quality (high, medium or low) as well as strength of recommendations (strong or weak)

 With all the evidence at their fingertips the team then write their guideline (well, the first draft at least) before it undergoes multiple iterations of the peer review process.
 Only then, once all parties are as happy as they can be, will it be disseminated and, hopefully, implemented.